 And an Urban Decay Naked Basics ($27) upgrade.
 My first stint as a depotter occurred back in the tail end of the 1970's.
 I sat in my bedroom admiring my Borghese GWP palette.
 My first real make up palette from a cosmetic counter line.
 How I gazed at it for hours until I noticed one of the shadows had loosened from the base.
 I was devastated.
 Then I thought, if I could remove the rest of the shadows and just add other makeup items that I liked, I could have my own ultimate customized palette!
 But how would I remove the eyeshadows?

-****Please, give me ©credit for this post!!
-Read about the daftness of the plagiarizer here.****
+****Please, give me©credit for this post!!
+Read about the youtube beauty vlogger thief and her libel remarks here.****

 The tools I had on hand to depot were housed in my sewing kit: sewing pins and thread.
 I later replaced the thread with dental floss because it was easier to grab and hold.
 I try this method first, my last resort is using heat because that destroys the case.
 Keeping the case undamaged allows me to house the makeup in it again when I want the un-depotted look.
 This method works on all makeup, not just eyeshadows.
 I have depotted blush, foundation, and cream eyeshadows and blushes.
 Yes, cream products won't melt!
 Can everyone do this?
 Yes, but it takes patience and can be challenging at first.
 Once you get the hang of it, it's easy.